Recommendations

 1.1.4

-The primary care team should carry out the following for people with heart failure at all times, including periods when the person is also receiving specialist heart failure care from the MDT:
+The primary care team should carry out the following, at all times, for people with heart failure, including during periods when the person is also receiving specialist heart failure care from the MDT:

 • ensure effective communication links between different care settings and clinical services involved in the person's care